 GEORGIA CHAPMAN is a queer feminist writer living on Dharug and Gundungurra land.
-She has desperately let down her six year old self by not having several books published already, but is now working on a novel that explores mental health, family, identity and sexuality.
+She has desperately let down her six-year-old self by not having several books published already but is now working on a novel that explores mental health, family, identity and sexuality.
 She was the winner of the Western Sydney Rainbow Communities Short Story Competition in 2022 and the Australian Poetry Slam’s youth competition in 2017.

 ROBERT HOANG is an emerging writer, amateur photographer and aspiring English teacher from South-Western Sydney.
 He is particularly passionate about breaking down the concepts of multiculturalism, humanism and educational philosophy through short stories and essays, and his work has previously appeared in Honi Soit, the University of Sydney’s student newspaper.
-When he is not wasting camera film or teaching Shakespeare, he is currently working on his debut novel, Big Trouble in Little Saigon.
+When he is not wasting camera film or teaching Shakespeare, he is working on his debut novel, ‘Big Trouble in Little Saigon’.

 MICHELLE HUYNH is a Chinese-Australian emerging writer from Western Sydney.
 In 2020, she was shortlisted for the Emerging Writers’ Festival Home Residency Program.
 At present, she is an editor for the University of New South Wales literary publication, UNSWeetened.
 She primarily writes slice-of-life fiction and narratives that centre around the small, but no less significant, moments of private lives.

 J. MARAHUYO is a Filipino-Australian poet currently residing on Wangal country.
 Her poems have placed in a humble number of competitions, and she has been published in the Cordite Poetry Review and the Living Stories anthology.
 She was shortlisted for the inaugural Born Writers Award, with her work forthcoming on their website as well as in ZineWest and the Short Stories Unlimited Seasons anthology.
-In 2022, she was selected to take part in WestWords Academy, Express Media’s Toolkits Lite: Poetry & The Writing Zone.
+In 2022, she was selected to take part in WestWords Academy, Express Media’s Toolkits Lite: Poetry and The Writing Zone.
 She explores themes of identity, mental health and everyday moments as whimsically as possible and is currently working on her first collection of poetry.
 Her Instagram is @j_marahuyo.

 MARY STANLEY is a Macedonian-Australian speculative fiction writer with an ambition to tell stories that challenge morality and disturb the peace.
-Having come from a home plagued with abuse and violence, Mary’s work is heavily influenced by themes of dysfunctional relationships, manipulative personalities, and destruction in all its forms.
+Mary’s work is heavily influenced by themes of dysfunctional relationships, manipulative personalities and destruction in all its forms.
 She attacks the horrors that hide behind closed doors and brandishes them to those who would rather have them locked away, kept silent and unseen.
-Her short stories Late for Dinner, Assimilation, and Undrown have been published in ARNA and the Sydney University Anthology.
-Her short plays Mystic Nights, The Late Hours, and The Farm in City X have been staged at the amateur theatre productions 24 Hour Theatre, Bridge Works, and Tales from the Metropolis.
+Her short stories ‘Late for Dinner’, ‘Assimilation’, and ‘Undrown’ have been published in ARNA and the Sydney University Anthology.
+Her short plays Mystic Nights, The Late Hours and The Farm in City X have been staged at the amateur theatre productions 24 Hour Theatre, Bridge Works and Tales from the Metropolis.

 REBECCA WARD is an emerging writer from Liverpool, South-Western Sydney.
-She has recently completed her Bachelors in Publishing and Writing, and is currently studying to complete a Masters in Librarianship.
-She is interested in writing non-fiction and fantasy, and considers herself a novice at both.
-She loves stories with intricate worldbuilding and satisfying pay-offs.
+She has recently completed her Bachelors in Publishing and Writing and is currently studying to complete a Masters in Librarianship.
+She is interested in writing non-fiction and fantasy and considers herself a novice at both.
+She loves stories with intricate worldbuilding and satisfying payoffs.

 DANNY YAZDANI is an Arts and Social Work student, majoring in English and Sociology.
 He writes in his spare time or, more importantly, when he is struck by an overwhelming feeling or sensation that he can only express to others through the written word.
 He hopes to bring justice to the world one day, whether that be through the practice of social work or through literary means.
-However, if opportunity strikes, he hopes to be a multi-modal writer across the literary, poetic, and theatrical fields.
-As a member of the Iranian-Australian diaspora, he is fascinated by topics of biculturalism, masculinity, intergenerational trauma, and theatre.
-His favourite quote is, “Hope will never be silent”.
+However, if opportunity strikes, he hopes to be a multi-modal writer across the literary, poetic and theatrical fields.
+As a member of the Iranian-Australian diaspora, he is fascinated by topics of biculturalism, masculinity, intergenerational trauma and theatre.
+His favourite quote is, ‘Hope will never be silent’.